We are fighting to stop the world’s largest proposed fracked gas-to-methanol refinery.

 Fracked gas-to-methanol refineries

-A company called Northwest Innovation Works proposes building two of the world’s largest fracked gas-to-methanol refineries in Kalama, WA, and Port Westward, OR.
+A company called Northwest Innovation Works proposed building two of the world’s largest fracked gas-to-methanol refineries in Kalama, Wash., and Port Westward, Ore.
+Not so fast.
 Methanol is a chemical used to make plastic or burned as a fuel.
 A single refinery could consume 320 million cubic feet of fracked gas per day, more than all other industrial uses in Washington combined.
 Each refinery would emit more than 1 million tons of greenhouse gases from the smokestacks alone—and emit up to 7 million tons when accounting for “upstream” methane leakage and “downstream” combustion of the methanol.

 Kalama methanol refinery

-- In May 2019, Governor Inslee announced that he “cannot in good conscience support” the methanol refinery due the pressing need to stop constructing fossil fuel infrastructure in order to combat the climate crisis.
+- After initially supporting the refinery, in May 2019, Governor Inslee announced that he “cannot in good conscience support” the methanol refinery due the pressing need to stop constructing fossil fuel infrastructure in order to combat the climate crisis.

 - In November 2020, a court dealt another blow to the refinery by tossing out federal permits and environmental review documents.

-- In January 2021, the Washington Department of Ecology denied a key Shoreline Management Act permit for the Kalama methanol refinery, citing the refinery’s significant harm to our climate and the Columbia River.
+- In January 2021, the Wash.
+Dept. of Ecology denied a key Shoreline Management Act permit for the Kalama methanol refinery, citing the refinery’s significant harm to our climate and the Columbia River.

 Kalama Music Video: Kalama Speaks Up: